canonical/snapcraft/docs/debug-snaps-with-snap-try.rst

    created 0 symlinks
    created 0 device

 The files associated with the snap can now be found in the \`squashfs-root’ directory.
-You can use `snap try <debug-snaps-with-snap-try-heading--snaptry_>`__ to install this unpacked snap.
+You can use `snap try <debug-snaps-with-snap-try-snaptry_>`__ to install this unpacked snap.

-.. _debug-snaps-with-snap-try-heading--snaptry:
+.. _debug-snaps-with-snap-try-snaptry:

 Using snap try
 --------------